DelroyGayle/Biblia-Posters-PP5/README.md

 ![image](https://github.com/DelroyGayle/Biblia-Posters-PP5/assets/91061592/c05f3896-3e15-44aa-b97a-c13ee85748e0)

 A description is given of the type of posters that this online store has to offer.
-It also points out the advantages of registering on to the site.
+It also points out the advantages of registering on the site.

 #### Special Days